abhchand/libmatch/README.md

     {Name: "D", Preferences: []string{"C", "A", "B"}}, }

-  // libmatch returns a `libmatch.MatchResult` type.
+  // Call the solver for the type of matching algorithm you'd like to solve.
+  // The top of the README contains a list of all supported shorthands.
-  // The mapping can be accessed via the `.Mapping` property result, err := libmatch.SolveSRP(&prefTable) if err != nil {
+  // In this case `SolveSRP` solves the Stable Roommate Problem result, err := libmatch.SolveSRP(&prefTable) if err != nil {
     fmt.Println(err)
     os.Exit(1)
   }

+  // libmatch returns a `libmatch.MatchResult` type above.
-  for x, y := range result.Mapping {
+  // The mapping can be accessed via the `.Mapping` property for x, y := range result.Mapping {
     fmt.Printf("%v => %v\n", x, y)
   }